gotcadumitru/video-tutorials/README.md

 eas build --platform ios --profile development --local then open in finder, unzip and drag and drop on the iphone simulator

+To remove the Refreshing... ui from the top open the node_modules/react-native/Libraries/Utilities/HMRClient.js file and remove
+  // if (client.isEnabled() && !isInitialUpdate) {
+      //   DevLoadingView.showMessage('Refreshing...', 'refresh');
+      // }

+      // if (client.isEnabled() && !isInitialUpdate) {
+      //   DevLoadingView.showMessage('Refreshing...', 'refresh');
+      // }
+ Then start the app again with npx expo start --clear to use the new js
 # Starter Template with React Navigation

 This is a minimal starter template for React Native apps using Expo and React Navigation.